ian-whitestone/ian-whitestone.github.io/pages/about.md

 ## ...me

 I'm currently the co-founder of a company called [SELECT, which optimizes Snowflake performance and costs](https://select.dev).
-If you are trying to reduce your Snowflake bill, improve performance, or curious to learn more about Snowflake in general, don't hesistate to [email me](mailto:ian@select.dev?subject=Select&nbsp;Snowflake&nbsp;Optimization) - I'd be more than happy to chat!
+If you are trying to reduce your Snowflake bill, improve performance, or curious to learn more about Snowflake in general, don't hesitate to [email me](mailto:ian@select.dev?subject=Select&nbsp;Snowflake&nbsp;Optimization) - I'd be more than happy to chat!

 Prior to starting Select, I led data teams at Shopify and worked as a data scientist at Capital One.